 Fundraising and Marketing Manager

-Shawn grew up in Noblesville but made his way down to South Carolina for studies in marketing & advertising and landed his first job out of school helping launch a major e-commerce website with Finish Line out of Indianapolis.
-He made his way back to school studying photography at Purdue University.
+Shawn grew up in Noblesville but made his way down to South Carolina for studies in marketing & advertising and landed his first job out of school back in Indianapolis helping launch a major e-commerce website with Finish Line.
+Later he made his way back to school studying photography and design at Purdue University.

-During school, Shawn and his family started an on-line site selling American Made pet products which eventually turned into a physical store that included a self-serve pet wash, bakery, photo studio and pet supplies.
+During school, Shawn and his family started an on-line site selling American Made pet products which eventually turned into a physical store that included a self-serve pet wash, bakery, photo studio and pet supplies called Wipe Your Pawz!.

 Recently he had been working on a project, he came up with the idea many years ago, to help raise funds and marketing efforts for police, service and working dogs.

-Shawn has been married over 15 years with an great ICU Nurse Catherine, son Evan and 3 rescue mutts Maui, Brody and Penny.
+Shawn is married to a wonderful ICU Nurse Catherine, son Evan and 3 rescue mutts Maui, Brody and Penny.

 Michelle has a true love for the dogs.
 She started with Medical Mutts as an intern in 2015 and is now employed as a trainer.
 Motivated by a strong desire to learn how to better understand dogs and train them to be Service Dogs, Michelle has dedicated her time to developing her skills to become a dog trainer and providing a better life to the dogs she works with.